Presidents Park: Current location of statues

-Similar park near Deadwood, South Dakota
+Similar park in South Dakota

 Artist David Adickes sculpted a second set of Presidential busts.
-They were placed on display at a similar outdoor park museum setting in Lead near Deadwood, South Dakota which was operated by the artist himself, until it too closed after financial difficulties.
+They were placed on display at a similar outdoor park museum setting in Lead, South Dakota that was operated by the artist himself, until it also closed after financial difficulties.

-Some of the South Dakota busts could still be seen in 2015 at various RV parks and hotels around the Dakotas.
+As of 2015, some of the South Dakota busts could still be seen at various RV parks and hotels around the Dakotas: